Rebuild/Restore an Old Motorcycle

 Riders, builders, and collectors alike love classic motorcycles.
 They're fun to ride, simple in design, and increase in value as they get older.
-From changing oil to building a completely custom bike, most motorcycle riders like to do their own maintenance, repairs and modifications.

 Generally defined, a classic motorcycle is one that is at least 30 years out of production.
 Harley-Davidson and Indian are two popular American companies, although there are others.